marklindsey11/hashgraph/resources/tutorials/getting-started-with-the-hedera-consensus-service-fabric-plugin/README.md

 **Hedera Mainnet Node**

 A Hedera mainnet node receives the Fabric transaction in fragmented message transactions from the HCS Hyperledger ordering node.
-That mainnet node gossips the transactions to the other mainnet nodes which collectvely assigns the transactions a consensus timestamp and order within the corresponding topic.
+That mainnet node gossips the transactions to the other mainnet nodes which collectively assigns the transactions a consensus timestamp and order within the corresponding topic.

 **fabric-hcs Repository**